Department of Political Science,

 In the eighth grade I began watching C-SPAN.
 When a member of Congress took to the chamber floor to speak, my ears perked up.
 Watching C-SPAN on a daily basis not only introduced me to the influential members of Congress, it was an introductory course in congressional procedure, rules which are often arcane.
 I learned the jargon too.
 I watched C-SPAN so often, and I studied individual members so much, by the 111th Congress I could name over 85 Senators from memory.
 One day, with nothing other than my memory, a pen, and paper, I sat at my kitchen table and tested myself; I proved to myself I could do it.
-I am a third-year graduate student pursuing a Ph.D. in political science with concentrations in American politics and political psychology from The Ohio State University.
+I am pursuing a Ph.D. in political science with concentrations in American politics and political psychology from The Ohio State University.
 I completed the comprehensive exam in September 2017, allowing me to begin my dissertation.

 I attended college from 2012-2015 at the University of Maryland, College Park, graduating cum laude with my Bachelor's Degree in Government & Politics in May 2015.
 Throughout college I involved myself in service.
 Interning on a campaign for governor allowed me to examine the mechanics of a campaign apparatus, even though I knew the candidate I served had no chance of winning.
 Being on the campaign proved sometimes we learn more when we lose.
 I learned winning is not everything, and that politics can be nasty and brutal.
 Additionally, I built lifelong friendships.
 Interning in my U.S. Senator’s office, I learned positive public policy could be forged when politics’ negative attributes were taken in stride.